Wonder Works Children’s Museum in Oak Park is Refreshed and Ready for Play

 Indoor Places to GoIndoor Play

 Wonder Works is great for families with young children, including infants and toddlers, as all the exhibits are on one level.
-The single level and openness give the museum a playroom vibe.
+The single level and openness give the museum a playroom vibe and easy to have eyes on the little ones.
 Let’s dive right in!

 Wonder Works Children’s Museum Exhibits